zapier/visual-builder/docs/_partners/partner-faq.md

 ## Tip 3: Share Zapier use cases in your onboarding

-From tool tips to testimonials, make sure your newest customers know it's possible to connect your tool to 1,000+ other web apps via Zapier.
+From tool tips to testimonials, make sure your newest customers know it's possible to connect your tool to {{ site.partner_count }} other web apps via Zapier.

 **Steal this from Base:** Base CRM shares a customer story in their onboarding sequence to help new users picture automation magic in their own work.
 The result?
 Stickier users right from the get-go.